Jameskami/J8Validate/README.md

 ### J8Validate is a small validation library that allows lambda expressions and method chaining to write concise and decoupled validation.
-####Validation is stateless, so it is safe to use dependancy injection or threads.
+####Validation can remain stateless and safe to use dependancy injection or threads.

+####J8ValidationResult's message property is now generic, so if one needs more than what is supplied out of the box, a custome class can be passed as the message

 #####Creating a validator class:
 There are a few types to be aware of: